top of page

 But today I have a headache from my nose always between my eyes

-And Skull and me have an understanding, which
+And Skull and I have an understanding, which

 Precludes Street's unhurried tune

-So I begin slinking toward my favorite illusion
+So I begin slinking toward my favorite delusion

 When suddenly, I am rung